christensenjairus/byu-sandianl-tls-rtt-packages/README.md

 This SSL/TLS Handshake Round Trip Time (RTT) is useful on both the client and server side to detect if a proxy is in use.

 This is an important metric for
-1) protecting assets like webservers from attackers that are using proxies
+1) Protecting assets like webservers from attackers that are using proxies
-2) protecting clients from man-in-the-middle attacks
+2) Protecting clients from man-in-the-middle attacks
-3) detecting popped computers in an network that are being used as proxies for attackers
+3) Detecting popped computers in an network that are being used as proxies for attackers

 Various methods like the HTTP RTT and pinging the host can show how long the TLS Handshake RTT *should* be.
 If the TLS RTT varies too much from this value, there is likely a proxy in use.
 This can be used to set webserver access rules or firewall rules to react to a proxied connection.